-The risk management process is supervised by the Supervisory Board of the Bank, which is informed on a regular basis about the risk profile of the Bank as well as of the PKO Bank Polski SA Group and the most important activities taken in the area of risk management.
+The risk management process is supervised by the Supervisory Board of the Bank, which is informed on a regular basis about the risk profile of the PKO Bank Polski SA and the most important activities taken in the area of risk management.

 The Bank's Management Board is responsible for the risk management, including supervising and monitoring of activities taken by the Bank in the area of risk management.
-The Bank's Management Board approves the most important decisions affecting the risk profile of the Bank and adopts internal regulations defining the risk management system.
+The Bank's Management Board takes the most important decisions affecting the risk profile of the Bank and adopts internal regulations defining the risk management system.